IshKaabatens Waasa Gaa Inaabateg Department of Visual Art

 You will have the chance to examine the art world through its institutions, galleries and museums.
 You will be encouraged to actively participate in the Visual art community by exhibiting work and organizing student gallery exhibitions as well as meeting professional artists and peers.

-Courses in Aboriginal Art cater to specific interests in developing work inspired by the arts of the Americas.
-As well, the Aboriginal Arts courses provide an understanding of the multitude of indigenous art forms and how they have evolved through the ages.
+Courses in Indigenous Art cater to specific interests in developing work inspired by the arts of the Americas.
+As well, the Indigenous Arts courses provide an understanding of the multitude of indigenous art forms and how they have evolved through the ages.
 The emphasis in these courses is on the non-western arts and their development from prehistory to the present.